ibm-cloud-docs/containers/cs_storage.md

 ## Creating persistent storage for apps
 {: #create}

-Create a persistent volume claim (pvc) to provision NFS file storage for your cluster.
-Then, mount this claim to a deployment to ensure that data is available even if the pods crash or shut down.
+Create a persistent volume claim (PVC) to provision NFS file storage for your cluster.
+Then, mount this claim to a persistent volume (PV) deployment to ensure that data is available even if the pods crash or shut down.
 {:shortdesc}

-The NFS file storage that backs the persistent volume is clustered by IBM in order to provide high availability for your data.
-The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your persistent volume.
+The NFS file storage that backs the PV is clustered by IBM in order to provide high availability for your data.
+The storage classes describe the types of storage offerings available and define aspects such as the data retention policy, size in gigabytes, and IOPS when you create your PV.

-**Note**: If you have a firewall, [allow egress access](cs_firewall.html#pvc) for the IBM Cloud infrastructure (SoftLayer) IP ranges of the locations (data centers) that your clusters are in, so that you can create persistent volume claims.
+**Note**: If you have a firewall, [allow egress access](cs_firewall.html#pvc) for the IBM Cloud infrastructure (SoftLayer) IP ranges of the locations (data centers) that your clusters are in, so that you can create PVCs.

 1. Review the available storage classes. {{site.data.keyword.containerlong}} provides eight pre-defined storage classes so that the cluster admin does not have to create any storage classes.
 The `ibmc-file-bronze` storage class is the same as the `default` storage class.